Stop drowning in

 marco-vidal.mdDay 1

 Memory is empty.
-You explain your projects, your team, your preferences once.
+You explain your projects, your team, your preferences.
+Just this once.

 Day 5